yunchen-hung/fmriWorkingMemoryProject/index.md

 ### Data Collection

-The dataset in our project was sourced from the paper by (Scimeca et al. (2018))[https://osf.io/58pyw].
+The dataset in our project was sourced from the paper by [Scimeca et al. (2018)](https://osf.io/58pyw).
 Subjects were asked to perform two different visual working memory tasks, and they would alternate between each task for 4 runs each for a total of one hour in a functional magnetic resonance imaging (fMRI) machine.
 The two tasks were fairly similar but for the memory recall part.
 Subjects were asked to memorize three differently colored patches, then after a delay they were cued to recall the color of one of the squares by using a color wheel (task ‘color wheel’) or performing a binary response (task ‘same different’).

 ![Dataset Memory Tasks](/results/task.png "Dataset Memory Tasks")